progmaticltd/homebox/docs/backup-restore.md

 ansible-playbook -v -i ../config/hosts.yml playbooks/main.yml
 ```

-Depending on the amount of data, the network speed and computer power, the whole installation is taking enough time for
+Depending on the amount of data, the network speed and the computer power, the whole installation is taking enough time for
 you to have a well deserved break.
 Prepare yourself a nice cup of tea or coffee.
 Once installed, you should have all
 your emails from the last backup restored.